daysof47/pioneer-childrens-memorial/src/pages/index.md

   subheading: Subheadline
 submitStoryCta:
   description: >-
-    There are many stories hiding in attics, old trunks, and on computer drives waiting to be told.
+    There are many stories hiding in attics, old trunks and on computer drives waiting to be told.
 Search your own ancestry.
 Do you descend from ancestors who lost children along the trail?
 You can add their stories to the website too.
-(This website is still under construction and won’t be available for story downloads at this time.
-Please watch for updates.)
+(Pioneer stories unfortunately can’t be uploaded to the website at this time, because it is still under construction.
+Please check this website for future updates.)
   heading: Have a fascinating story to tell?
   link: /
   linkText: Submit a story
 familysearch: >-
-  Finding your family tree is easier than you think.
-Go to www.familysearch.org.

-  For Android, go to the PlayStore and download the Family Search App.

-  For Apple, go to Apps and download FamilySearch.
+  Learning about your ancestors will help you better understand who you are.
+It will create a family bond linking the present to the past, and will build a bridge to the future.
+We invite you to bring your ancestors to life and tell their stories on the <i>Pioneer Children’s Memorial</i> website.
+For more information on how to find them, go to: https://www.familysearch.org/en/
 gallery:
   - alt: Photo of the site
     image: /img/home-gallery-4.jpg